 Poverty, Prostitution, and Plague: The Problems of English Society, 1600-1800

-I supervise numerous undergraduate dissertations, and currently work with several research postgraduates, who are conducting work on numeracy in Kent, Restoration politics and party propaganda, and Economies of transactional sex in early modern Kent and London.
+I supervise numerous undergraduate dissertations, and have worked with several research postgraduates.
 I am happy to discuss graduate supervision of projects that cover social, cultural, and political themes across the Atlantic world and the three kingdoms (UK, Scotland, Wales) from 1500 to 1800.
 I have particular strengths in histories of poverty, sexuality, and colonialism.

 Research and knowledge exchange

 James Dursley (M.Res), with Sara Wolfson: 'Sovereignty in Print': Censorship, Political Theory and Political Opinion During the Interregnum'

 (Second supervisor with Jackie Eales) Cheryl Periton (PhD): 'The Development of Numeracy and Early Education in Kent, 1550-1700’